SchizoDuckie/DuckieTV/HACKING.md

 - click the 'Load unpacked extension' button, and point it to the DuckieTV directory
 - Click OK and fire up a new tab.
 DuckieTV should be running.

+## Running DuckieTV from Git as a browser-action Chrome extension

+- Execute all the steps above for the 'new tab' version
+- rename manifest-app.json to manifest.json (delete the original manifest.json)
+- optionally add manifest.json and manifest-app.json to .gitignore

 ## Running DuckieTV-Standalone in dev mode

 - Clone the repo